29.06.24

 Puppies are very adventurous and highly accident prone, and often end up hurting themselves whilst they are still growing.
 Their underdeveloped immune system means they are also vulnerable to getting infections and catching diseases.

-How to make pup feel more at home on his first night
+How to make your new puppy feel more at home on the first night

 Keep visitors away